Nelo28/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays the third line of the file iacta
+script that creates a file conatining the text Bst School ending by a new line